With Employees

 Strengthen Education at Each Level

-In addition, from FY2023,we have started providing new web-based learning materials offering learning opportunities anytime,anywhere, and to anyone.
+Since FY2021, we have completely revamped our education program and restructured it into an effective education system that improves not only competence, but also human skills.
+In addition, from FY2023, we have started providing new web-based learning materials offering learning opportunities anytime, anywhere, and to anyone.
 Courses have been selected for people at different levels, such as new hires or newly promoted employees, so that they can actively acquire the skills and knowledge that the company wants them to have during their working hours.
 We have also made it easier for motivated employees to take the first step toward learning by offering more generous subsidies for course fees and by starting courses on a quarterly bases.
 As a result of our efforts, the idea that it is natural to continue learning is becoming more widespread.

 Learning Opportunities